HarryJamesGreenblatt/A-Riff-In-React/docs/03-development-setup.md

    - The API will be available at `http://localhost:3001`.

 4. **Run the database schema**:
-   - Connect to your Azure SQL database using your preferred tool (e.g., Azure Data Studio, SSMS).
+   - Connect to your Azure SQL database or local SQL Server
    - Execute the script in `api/schema.sql` to create the `Users` table and related schema.

 ### Current Status